robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 Azure managed Prometheus
 *************************

-We will integrate Robusta and Azure managed Prometheus in two steps

-1. Configure Push integration to receive alerts.
-2. Configure Pull integration for Robusta to reach out and pull in graphs from Prometheus, to define alert silences etc.
+This guide walks you through configuring your Azure managed Prometheus to push alerts to Robusta and also configuring Robusta to pull additional data when needed.

 Configure Push Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^